AndersDJohnson/base-create/README.md

         "# ${nameWithScope}",
     },
   ],
-  // optional list of commands
+  // optional list of shell commands to be run
   commands: [],
   // optional global config options
   config: {